-6.7 Policy 14 identifies a hierarchy of natural and historic designations where different degrees of protection will be required.
+- Policy 14 identifies a hierarchy of natural and historic designations where different degrees of protection will be required.
 The hierarchy is summarised in Table 6.2.
 LDP2 is also required to consider the impact of development on Protected Species.
-Detailed policies which apply to these designations are set out in LDP2 Volume 2.

-6.8 Many of the designations also form part of the green network which connects greenspace in and around settlements.
-This is separately addressed in Policy 13 Green Networks and Greenspace.

-6.9 Designated sites account for only a small proportion of the land in South Lanarkshire.
+Detailed policies which apply to these designations are set out in LDP2 Volume 2. - Many of the designations also form part of the green network which connects greenspace in and around settlements.
+This is separately addressed in Policy 13 Green Networks and Greenspace. - Designated sites account for only a small proportion of the land in South Lanarkshire.
 Development proposals should consider impacts on the wider natural and historic environment, including biodiversity and geodiversity, local landscapes and townscapes.
 The South Lanarkshire Landscape Character Assessment 2010 provides guidance on local landscapes and should be taken into account in the consideration of development proposals.
-Developers should also take account of the Local Biodiversity Strategy 2018-2022.

-6.10 Trees and woodlands are an important local natural heritage resource, and development proposals should ensure that these are managed, and protected and enhanced.
+Developers should also take account of the Local Biodiversity Strategy 2018-2022. - 6.10 Trees and woodlands are an important local natural heritage resource, and development proposals should ensure that these are managed, and protected and enhanced.
 The extensive rural area of South Lanarkshire also offers opportunities to create new woodlands and forestry, in line with the Glasgow and Clyde Valley Forest and Woodland Strategy.
+The Scottish Government has ambitious targets to achieve 15,000 hectares of woodland creation per year by 2025.
+The council recognises that it has an important role in contributing to that target.
 In addition, access rights are an important issue and, where relevant, they will be considered when determining planning applications.

-6.11 Local Nature Reserves (LNRs) are valuable places as they combine protection of natural heritage with opportunities for people to enjoy, learn about and experience nature close to their homes.
+There are also opportunities for peatland restoration and management which would contribute to delivering the aspirations of Scotland's National Peat Plan. - 6.11 Local Nature Reserves (LNRs) are valuable places as they combine protection of natural heritage with opportunities for people to enjoy, learn about and experience nature close to their homes.
 In South Lanarkshire there is an existing designated LNR at Langlands Moss, East Kilbride and a proposed LNR at Morgan Glen, Larkhall, which has been approved by the Council but has yet to be formally designated.

 6.12 In order to improve provision of LNRs, the Council has identified the sites listed in Table 6.1 and shown on the Strategy Map as potential LNRs.
 This includes an opportunity for an extension to the existing LNR at Langlands Moss.
 These sites encompass a broad spectrum of habitats, from ancient broadleaf woodland, open water, wetlands to grasslands and further details are contained in Appendix 3.
 Subject to available resources, the Council will develop a programme for the formal designation process for these sites.
 In the meantime, it is important to safeguard these locations from adverse impacts as a result of development.
+The detailed boundaries of the LNRs will be defined through the preparation of management plans for these areas, and included in Supporting Planning Guidance.